 That’s right, as a young newly passed, we’re afraid you’ll probably have to shelve the performance sports car dreams for the moment, as insurers could charge you premiums into the tens of thousands to run one, if they’ll even take your business at all.
 However, there are still plenty of brilliant new cars on the market for young drivers that won’t bust the bank to buy, finance or insure.

 Enter the supermini – the long-standing first car champion.
-These light and dainty cars are the perfect match for young drivers, as they don’t have the power to be perilous – keeping your insurer content and your bank balance above water – but they can still be comfortable enough and great fun to drive.
+These light, dainty cars are ideal for young drivers: not powerful enough to cause trouble, which keeps insurers happy and costs down, yet still comfortable and fun to drive.

 As an added bonus, modern superminis often come quite well equipped, despite their modest price tags.
 These days, even the smallest cars are loaded with must-have equipment, such as autonomous emergency braking, air conditioning and smartphone connectivity.